Is Ocugen Inc. (OCGN) a good stock to buy now?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Ocugen Inc. (OCGN) is a “Overweight”.
 4 analysts offering their recommendations for the stock have an average rating of 2.20, where 1 rate it as a Hold and 0 think it is a “Overweight”.
 3 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Ocugen Inc. quarterly earnings per share for the current quarter are estimated at -$0.02.The EPS is expected to grow by 89.60% this year.
+Ocugen Inc. quarterly earnings per share for the current quarter are estimated at $0.24 with sales reaching $39.05M over the same period.The EPS is expected to grow by 89.60% this year, but quarterly earnings will post 525,853.52% year-over-year.

 Ocugen Inc. (OCGN) Top Institutional Holders